South Australia news and activities

 500 Years ago, in 1517, Martin Luther nailed his 95 Theses to the door of Castle Church in Wittenberg, Germany.
 This event sparked ‘The Reformation’.

-This seminar was attended by over 70 members and was made arranged to affirm that The Uniting Church continues to learn of the teaching of the Holy Scriptures in the obedience and freedom of faith, and in the power of the promised gift of the Holy Spirit, from the witness of the Reformers as expressed in various ways in:
+This seminar in 2017 was attended by over 70 members who affirmed that The Uniting Church continues to learn of the teaching of the Holy Scriptures in the obedience and freedom of faith, in the power of the promised gift of the Holy Spirit and from the witness of the Reformers as expressed in various ways.

 The Audio/video talks can be heard by clicking below.